-Despite the more challenging operating environment, we think that profitability metrics will show a gradual improvement as legacy assets and conduct costs are resolved.
-We assign a Profitability score of caa1 to reflect these expected improvements.
+Despite the more challenging operating environment, we think that profitability metrics will show a gradual improvement, albeit remaining very weak, as legacy issues and conduct costs are resolved.
+We assign a Profitability score of caa1 to reflect these expected improvements and the reduction in losses.